Syrian air force behind chemical attacks, investigation team finds

 Officials in the government of Syrian President Bashar al-Assad and its military backer Russia have repeatedly denied using chemical weapons and accuse insurgents of staging attacks to implicate Syrian forces.
 Syria’s mission to the United Nations in New York did not immediately respond to a request for comment and there was no immediate reaction from Damascus to the report.
 In Moscow the Russian Foreign Ministry did not immediately respond to a request for comment.

+U.S. Secretary of State Mike Pompeo said in a statement the United States concurred in the new report's findings, calling them "the latest in a large and growing body of evidence that the Assad regime uses chemical weapons attacks in Syria as part of a deliberate campaign of violence against the Syrian people."
+Washington also assesses that Assad's government retains enough sarin and chlorine and expertise "to use sarin, produce and deploy chlorine munitions and develop new CW (chemical weapons)," Pompeo said.
+Damascus should immediately halt the production, stockpiling and use of such weapons, he said.

-The OPCW Investigation and Identification Team (IIT) said more than 100 people were affected by the attacks, carried out on March 24, 25 and 30 in 2017 in the town of Ltamenah.
-According to the ITT report, the 50th Brigade of the 22nd Air Division of the Syrian Air Force dropped M4000 aerial bombs containing sarin on the town and a cylinder containing chlorine on a hospital.
+The OPCW Investigation and Identification Team (IIT) said more than 100 people were affected by the 2017 attacks, carried out on March 24, 25 and 30 in the town of Ltamenah.
+According to the IIT report, the 50th Brigade of the 22nd Air Division of the Syrian Air Force dropped M4000 aerial bombs containing sarin on the town and a cylinder containing chlorine on a hospital.
 The raids were conducted from the Sharat and Hama air bases, it said.

 "Military operations of such a strategic nature as these three attacks only occur pursuant to orders from the highest levels of the Syrian Arab Armed Forces," it said.
 While individuals were identified by the OPCW investigators, their names have been redacted from the report, which was to be circulated to the OPCW's 193 member states on Wednesday.